micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-12-rashi_en.md

 ### passuk 10
 <b>When you cross the Yardein and settle in the land.</b> When you have apportioned it, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and everyone distinguishes his portion and his tribe.
-<b>And He has granted you peace.</b> After the conquest and apportionment, and peace with the nations whom Adonoy allowed to remain in order to test Yisroel — this did not occur until the time of Dovid — then:
+<b>And He has granted you peace.</b> After the conquest and apportionment, and peace with the nations whom Hachem allowed to remain in order to test Yisroel — this did not occur until the time of Dovid — then:

 ### passuk 11
 <b>Let it be that the place, etc.</b> Build, for yourselves, the chosen Sanctuary in Jerusalem.
-This is as it is said concerning Dovid: “It was, when the king had settled in his palace, and Adonoy had granted him peace on every side, from all his enemies; then the king said to the prophet Noson, ‘Look here, I am settled in a palace of cedarwood, while the ark of God languishes amidst curtains.”’
+This is as it is said concerning Dovid: “It was, when the king had settled in his palace, and Hachem had granted him peace on every side, from all his enemies; then the king said to the prophet Noson, ‘Look here, I am settled in a palace of cedarwood, while the ark of God languishes amidst curtains.”’
 <b>It is there that you shall bring.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>The discussion above concerns Shiloh, while the discussion here concerns Jerusalem.
 This is why Scripture separates them, by granting permission between them. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>From the time that Shiloh was laid waste and they arrived at Nov, and Nov was laid waste and they arrived at Giveon, personal <i>bamah</i>-altars were permitted, until they arrived at Jerusalem.
 <b>Your choice promissory-offerings.</b> This teaches that one must offer the choicest.